AJMnd/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 Encountered some errors when formulating a fundraising goal.
 Discovered that not every campaign has backers.
 After, addressing the errors we were able to trim the data and eliminate what we don’t need.
 After establishing a successful season and budget to kick start a campaign.
 I would recommend narrowing down the subcategory with a line graph to visualize what subcategory is most successful.
 This will give you an idea of what genre to propose a successful campaign.
+Lastly, there is no data on what may influence the success rate outside of the months of May and June.
+This can help Louise and future campaings be successful throught the year.

 ## Results